 Ashore at RNAS Katukurunda the Squadron did little flying, their future was uncertain and personnel changes began.
 A new CO, Lt.
 Cdr (A) M. F. Turner RNVR, arrived on October 12th and several pilots returned home under the early release scheme; amongst these was the senior pilot Lt.
 H. A. T. Palmer SANF(V), he was replaced by Lt (A) J. E. Bullen RNVR.

-The aircrew and maintenance personnel of 896 squadron embarked in HMS EMPRESS on November 27th as passengers for passage home to the UK, their aircraft remained ashore at Katukurunda.
-HMS EMPRESS left Colombo on November 27th calling at Bombay, Aden, Malta and Gibraltar, and arrived alongside at the King George V dock, Glasgow on December 19, 1945; the squadron was officially disbanded on this date.
+The aircrew and maintenance personnel of 896 squadron embarked in EMPRESS on November 27th as passengers for passage home to the UK, their aircraft remained ashore at RNAS Katukurunda.
+EMPRESS left Colombo on November 27th calling at Bombay, Aden, Malta and Gibraltar, and arrived alongside at the King George V dock, Glasgow on December 19, 1945; the squadron was officially disbanded on this date.

 Wildcat V Sep 43 - Jun 44